Prompts Blend Requirements and Solutions: From Intent to Implementation: Prompts and Requirements

 {\fontfamily{cmss}\selectfont Build a React web app that shows the current weather for a given city, and make it fast, reliable, safe, and accessible.
 Use server-side rendering; fetch data from OpenWeather.
 Style the page cleanly and show city, condition, humidity, wind, and Celsius temperature with an icon.
 It should load quickly on a typical phone, show a loading state, retry if the network fails, and display clear errors.
 Keep the API key on the server, avoid logging personal details, and ensure people can use the app with a keyboard and screen readers with readable colors. }

-This prompt mixes the different concerns of the Prompt Triangle, but its elements can be assigned to the triangles corners:

-\begin{itemize}[leftmargin=*, nosep] \item Functionality and Quality: {\fontfamily{cmss}\selectfont Build a web app that shows the current weather for a given city}, {\fontfamily{cmss}\selectfont loads quickly on a typical phone, shows a clear loading state, and handles slow or failing network connections gracefully}, {\fontfamily{cmss}\selectfont don’t record personal details in logs; make the app usable with keyboard and screen readers; ensure text and colors are easy to read.} \item General Solution: {\fontfamily{cmss}\selectfont Prefer React; use server-side rendering; fetch current weather from OpenWeather} \item Specific Solution: {\fontfamily{cmss}\selectfont Use a clean, modern style; show city name, condition, humidity, wind, and temperature in Celsius with a small icon.}, {\fontfamily{cmss}\selectfont keep the API key out of the browser and store it safely on the server;} \end{itemize}
+Although the prompt appears as a single instruction, it combines multiple concerns that can be mapped to the dimensions of the Prompt Triangle. \emph{Functionality and Quality} includes the requirement to build a weather application, together with quality characteristics such as performance, reliability, security, and accessibility (e.g., fast loading, robust error handling, privacy-preserving logging, and support for keyboard and screen-reader interactions). \emph{General Solutions} guide broader implementation decisions, including the use of React, server-side rendering, and integration with the OpenWeather API.
+Finally, \emph{Specific Solutions} further constrain implementation through concrete design choices such as displaying weather attributes (city, humidity, wind, temperature, icons), applying a clean visual style, and ensuring that API keys remain securely stored on the server.

-We believe that this triangular model provides a lens through which we can examine prompts not just as one-off commands, but as evolving artifacts of requirements expression, negotiation, and realization which capture the main intentions of the developer~\cite{kruger2023intentions}.
+We believe that this triangular model provides a lens through which we can examine prompts not just as one-off commands, but as \textbf{evolving artifacts of requirements expression, negotiation, and realization} which capture the main intentions of the developer~\cite{kruger2023intentions}.
 As prompts are iteratively refined, attention may oscillate between specifying what is needed (Functionality and Quality), how it should be approached (General Solutions), and how exactly it should be executed (Specific Solutions).

-\paragraph{Model Validation} To validate this conceptual model, we have investigated a large number of examples of prompts from blog posts and from the DevGPT dataset~\cite{xiao2024devgpt}.
-Some examples are shown in Table~\ref{tab:prompt-examples}.
-In addition, we extracted a sample of 120 prompts from the DevGPT dataset and asked Claude Sonnet 4.5 to categorize the information in them.
-We used a script to randomly extract initial prompts from conversations in \texttt{20230803\_095317\_commit\_sharings.json} and \texttt{20231012\_233628\_pr\_sharings.json}.
-All prompts used are available in the replication package~\cite{anonymous_2026_18713272}.
-We used only the initial message in a conversation as we are, at this stage, not interested in the evolution of the prompting during a conversation but rather only in validating the structure of our conceptual model.
-We checked the categorization provided by the LLM manually and did not find misclassifications.
+The developer thus incrementally reshapes the solution space.
+In this sense, even prompts focused on implementation remain grounded in a shifting understanding of \emph{Functionality and Quality}.